patrickkpowell/es_cluster/README.md

 The only role that should require anything Proxmox is the manage_vms role.
 Elasticsearch deployment roles should be compatible ith other virtual or physical infrastructure.

+Network infrastructure should be configured with DHCP reservations and DNS enries for all systems defines in the "vms" defined below.

 Role Variables
 --------------
 ## group_vars/all.yml